 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Bob's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Bob, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Therefore it is essential that Bob's loving nature is not used as a kind of psychological source of nourishment for the rest of the family.
-He may willingly agree to this, but it will ultimately build up great resentment within him.
-His innate love of harmony and closeness [...]
+But this child's moods and needs tend to be cyclical, and he also must withdraw at times to replenish himself and discover a clear sense of identity within.
+As he gets older he may need more and more periods of privacy, and may become intensely protective of personal objects [...]
 III.
 The Characters in the Story

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future